systemcarl/weblog/articles/about-me.md

 # On the Grounds That I Don't Know the Answer
-So, I'm Carl.
+Who am I?
+I'm Carl.

-I can be many things, depending on when or how you find me.
+I can be many things, depending on the time or the place.
 But without fail,
     I am always an unapologetic nerd.
 I love science fiction,
 from *Star Trek*'s naive mid-century techno-optimism to *Jurassic Park*'s outlandish cautionary tale.
 I also love games in any form,
-    but I'll take a creative tabletop role-playing game over an uninspired transaction-fuelled "AAA" any day.
+    but I'll take a simple, creative tabletop role-playing game over an uninspired transaction-fuelled "AAA" any day.
 I'm passionate about aesthetics, ethics, and morality;
 I love discussing anything intellectually or philosophically challenging.

+Despite my adversity to my own personal definition,
 I feel the need to introduce myself, my work, and my ambitions to give context
     to my projects and other endeavours.
-While I find it challenging to write about myself, leaving my story here lets me share and connect with the
+While I find it challenging to write about myself, hopefully leaving my story here will help me share and connect with the
     online community.

 # I Have Ended Up Where I Need to Be